ahadrauf/TicTacToe-AI/README.md

 # TicTacToe-AI
+# Lang: C++
-A TicTacToe AI that stores uses files to iteratively work towards the optimal solution
+A TicTacToe AI that stores stores previous game results in files to iteratively work towards the optimal solution to win or tie